The Northern Irish capital is an underrated destination to explore. Here are 5 reasons why we think you should visit Belfast in 2020.

 We believe that Belfast has some of the best nightlife to be found in all of Ireland.
 If you visit here, we can safely assure you you’ll not be left without something to do when night falls.

-For nightclubs, you have the amazing Limelight on the Ormeau Avenue, established as the most famous venue for live music in the city having hosted acts such as Oasis, Jeff Buckley, and the Arctic Monkeys.
+For nightclubs in Belfast, you have the amazing Limelight on the Ormeau Avenue, established as the most famous venue for live music in the city having hosted acts such as Oasis, Jeff Buckley, and the Arctic Monkeys.
 If a gay bar is more your style, then don’t worry, Belfast has you sorted there too—the Kremlin nightclub is a two-floored Soviet-themed cocktail and disco bar that can be found on Donegall Street.

 If all you’re after is quiet pint in a traditional Irish pub, you can’t go wrong with McHugh’s in Queen’s Square.